Top trent hut

 Access

-From Elizabeth Hut the track crosses the TR branch of the Haupiri and climb/ sidles up into the head of the TL branch.
-The track crosses to the TL of the Haupiri in the sub-alpine zone and snow-poles and cairns mark the route above the scrubline.
+From Elizabeth Hut the track crosses the TR branch of the Haupiri and climbs up the TL of the TL branch.
+The track crosses to the TR in the sub-alpine zone and transitions to snow-poles and cairns above the scrubline.
 From Trent Saddle the route drops into the upper TL basin of Trent, then climbs up around two small gorgy sections which are poled and disked through the alpine scrub.
 This bit is getting a little overgrown in places.
 The track drops back into the River and crosses to the TR at E1503658 N5271675, and sidles for a kilometre through the montane forest to the tarn and Hut.
 Allow three hours from Elizabeth Hut to Top Trent Hut.
 The tracked section from Elizabeth Hut to Trent Saddle was recut by DOC in 2018.
+Alastair Mark gave the Trent side a trim in 2024.

 The route to Top Trent Hut from Mid Trent Hut is directly up the river.
 Access to the lower Trent valley is via the Tutaekuri valley and Waikiti Downs.
 DOC and Hunting and Fishing have ensured public walking access across the land but no vehicle access.
 There's a large DOC carpark around 4km shy of the Tutaekuri/ Waiheke confluence, with a locked gate to stop vehicles from traveling any further.
 It is open river travel up to Mid Trent Hut and from here up through the Trent Gorge is fine-weather-only.
 The route is untracked, apart from a short section providing access up from the river to Top Trent Hut.
 The Gorge section is purportedly enjoyable (maybe on a sunny day) but involves at least fifty crossings and river edge wading through a series of tight little sections.
 From the Waikiti Downs parking area to Tutaekuri Junction allow three hours, from Tutaekuri junction to Mid Trent four hours, and 4-5 hours from Mid to Top Trent.